Trump pressure key for Gaza deal to be more than ‘another one-phase’ truce

 Trump and Netanyahu appear to have strong personal ties, but Okail said the Israeli strikes on Qatar last month – which prompted international and regional outrage – were a turning point for the US president.

-“That backlash forced a recalibration in Washington and demonstrated the limits and unconditional support for [Israel] because it showed that it has a political liability directly on Trump, who has been praising and having good relations with Qatar,” she told Al Jazeera.
+“That backlash forced a recalibration in Washington and demonstrated the limits of unconditional support for [Israel] because it showed that it has a political liability directly on Trump, who has been praising and having good relations with Qatar,” she told Al Jazeera.

 Bottom line: Can Trump be trusted to enforce the ceasefire?